WladimirSidorenko/SentiLex/README.md

 ### Hu and Liu (2004)

-For generating a sentiment lexicon using the method of [Hu and Liu (2004)](https://www.cs.uic.edu/~liub/publications/kdd04-revSummary.pdf), you should use the following command:
+To generate a sentiment lexicon using the `SentiWordNet` method of [Hu and Liu (2004)](https://www.cs.uic.edu/~liub/publications/kdd04-revSummary.pdf), you should envoke the following command:

 ```shell